 Have you been arduously searching for a job for months or even years?
 While many people are in a similar situation, certain ways exist in which you can get ahead.
-Instead of submitting the same CV and cover letter for every job application, these are some tweaks you need to make to ensure you are submitting the right information for the job.
+Instead of submitting the same resume and cover letter for every job application, these are some tweaks you need to make to ensure you are submitting the right information for the job.

 Changing the Date

 This might seem as a basic thing and it really is but it is so often that details like this are forgotten.
 Potential employers do not want to see that you’re just recycling the same cover letter time after time.
 Always be sure to adjust this part to reflect the current date.
 Even if all of the information is still the same, adjusting the date brings it up to the present.

 You also need to consider whether the job is asking for a resume or a resume.
 In the educational field, you are often going to be submitting a CV, which stands for curriculum vitae.
 This document is generally longer than a resume, and it goes into more length about your own education, your teaching experience and any research you have performed or publications you have created.
 A resume is a briefer synopsis.
 Failure to submit the proper requested documents is almost a certain guarantee that you will not receive the job.